epic-kitchens/epic-kitchens-download-scripts/README.md

-# The EPIC Kitchens 100 downloader
+# The EPIC Kitchens downloader

-We provide a `python` script to download the EPIC Kitchens 100 dataset, either in its entirety or in parts (e.g. only RGB frames).
+We provide a `python` script to download both the EPIC Kitchens 100 and EPIC Kitchens 55 datasets, either in its entirety or in parts (e.g. only RGB frames).
 You can download data for a subset of participants, as well as a specific split for a certain challenge (e.g. the `test` split for `action retrieval`).
 You can also download only the dataset's extension, i.e. only the new data collected for EPIC Kitchens 100.

 #### Python version